anubhutivyas/RL/docs/model-quirks.md

 For Gemma-3, all model sizes have weight-tying enabled, including the larger models which require tensor parallelism.
 To support training of these models, we specially handle the Gemma-3 models by allowing training using the DTensor policy with TP > 1.

 **Special Handling:**
-- We skip the tied weights check for all Gemma-3 models when using the DTensor policy, allowing training using TP > 1.
 - We exclude `model.embed_tokens` and `lm_head` from the DTensor tensor parallel plan to maintain weight tying correctly.

 ### vLLM Initialization